AdrienGQT/volutus/README.md

 ## Default CSS

-Volutus applies three basic css classes on the slider elements:
+Volutus applies three basic CSS classes on the slider elements:

 - `.volutusContainer` on the container.
 - `.volutusItem` on each items.